sourcegraph/handbook/content/departments/technical-success/ta/digital-success/index.md

 ### Utilization (Adoption)

 We consider healthy adoption/utilization to comprise at least 80% consumption of purchased seats as measured by Monthly Active Users (MAU) / Total Licensed Seats.
-We aim to get to 80% consumption within the first 60 days of the engagement (after the production environment is established) and maintain at least 80% consumption at all times.
+We aim to get to 50% consumption within the first 60 days of the engagement (after the production environment is established) and maintain at least 80% consumption at all times.

 ### Consumption (Usage)

+Today, we calculate usage based on a 4-week average lookback of daily active users / last month's monthly active users.
+We consider healthy usage/consumption to be atleast 30%, that is at least 30% of users are using us at least once daily.
 TAs seek to educate and enable customer devs to integrate Sourcegraph into their workflows so that they use it multiple times daily.
-Today, we calculate usage based on a 4-week average lookback of daily active users / last month's monthly active users.

 ### Retention